Key Takeaways

 - Loss of Consortium: Compensates a spouse for the loss of companionship and support due to the injured person’s limitations.

-Finally, in case of death, surviving family members (spouse, children, parents) may be eligible for compensation for the loss of financial support and emotional distress caused by their loved one’s death.
-The amount awarded in a broken hip personal injury or wrongful death case depends on the severity of the injury and the skill of your legal representation.
+Finally, in case of death, surviving family members (spouse, children, parents) may be eligible for compensation through a wrongful death claim for the loss of financial support and emotional distress caused by their loved one’s death.

 Consult an Attorney if a Family Member Breaks a Hip